Apple M4 (8-core CPU) specifications and in-depth review

 supported displays 2

-The integrated graphics of the Apple M4 (8-core CPU) support up to 2 displays, enabling versatile visual output without the need for a separate GPU.
-This feature is particularly useful for setups requiring multiple screens for productivity or media consumption.
+The integrated graphics in the Apple M4 (8-core CPU) support connectivity to up to 2 displays simultaneously, allowing multi-monitor setups without the need for a discrete graphics card.

 Memory: